Technical Expertise

 Price: $17 - $90/month

 Captivate does offer a free trial if you want to try out their packages to see if it’s a good fit for you and what you’re looking for.
 The main difference between the packages is the number of downloads per month.
-These range from 30K to 300K downloads per month so the package you choose is very much based on your audience and projected growth.
-Again, you can always move up in packages if your audience grows over the limit.

 Features: One unique and nice thing about Captivate is that all of their packages have the exact same features.
 The only thing that sets their packages apart is the number of downloads.
-Some of their features include:

 8. Transistor